Agents

 agent: "lite",

 task: "Refactor the auth module.
-Report via mesh_send to bosun."
+Send one concise mesh_send report to bosun with blockers, decisions, or completion summary."

 })